event-storm/event-storm/README.md

     ```
 - Time travel(Undo/redo)

   There is a built-in middleware for creating history for any subset of models.
-It will allow going and forward between the history steps.
+It will allow going back and forward between the history steps.

   ```js
   import { createModel, createHistory, publishModel } from 'event-storm';